 Raised $$$ in Funding: $100.9 million through 7 rounds

 "Before you take the plunge, double, triple and quadruple check that this is what you want.
-If you're not ready to be in it for the long haul, raising money could be a major misstep for your business. … raising money isn't just about funding your business —it also means making commitments to investors, employees and customers." – Matt Barba on Entrepreneur
+If you're not ready to be in it for the long haul, raising money could be a major misstep for your business… raising money isn't just about funding your business —it also means making commitments to investors, employees and customers." – Matt Barba on Entrepreneur

 If you've done a seed or angel round of fundraising, you already realize you've had to give up a little control of your company as you become more beholden to your investors.

-But most of all, you need to understand running this kind and size of operation will take you further away from the work and passion that drove you to start the company.
+But most of all, you need to understand that running this kind and size of operation will take you further away from the work and passion that drove you to start the company.
 Not too many founders start a company with the idea of becoming an administrative leader, but as the CEO of an investor-funding company, that will become a large part of your role.

 Is Your Team Ready?